abduladebogun/colorectal-cancer-survival-predictor/README.md

 ## 🗃️ Dataset Description

-You are provided with two datasets:
+You are provided with three datasets:

 - `patient_train_data.csv`: Training data with features and survival labels.
 - `patient_test_data.csv`: Test data with features only.